Raga-03/Financial-app/README.md

 Personalized financial education in regional languages.

 Voice-based advisory and offline access to ensure usability in low-connectivity areas.

 Gamified learning modules to engage users and promote financial literacy.

 Integration with UPI, digital wallets, and biometric authentication for secure and seamless transactions.

-Impact Goals
+Impact Goals:

 Improve financial literacy by 75-85%.

 Onboard 60-70% of unbanked women.

 Boost financial confidence by 80%.

-Key Features
+Key Features:

 AI-driven recommendations for budgeting and investments.

 Blockchain security for safe transactions.

 Community support tools, connecting users to mentors and entrepreneurs.

 Real-time financial advice via AI-powered chatbots.

-Technology Stack
+Technology Stack:

 Programming: Python, JavaScript, Flutter

 APIs: UPI, Google Maps, payment gateways

 Infrastructure: Cloud for data storage and processing, Blockchain for security